 In and around my suburb, my impression of the silvereye is as the most seasonal of the passerines in the avifauna.

-Presumably the species remains present in small numbers through winter, and returns in relatively large numbers in spring to breed.
+Presumably the species remains present, non-gregariously, through winter, and returns in relatively large numbers in spring to breed.
 However, it becomes audible and noticeably gregarious in autumn.

 Please bear in mind that